amaralc/peerlab/apps/dx/dev-docs-browser/blog/2023-07-08-remote-cache-with-nx/index.md

 jq --arg access_token "$ACCESS_TOKEN" '.tasksRunnerOptions.default.options.accessToken = $access_token' nx.json > tmp.$$.json && mv tmp.$$.json nx.json
 ```

+### Using Google Cloud Storage for Remote Cache

+If you want to use Google Cloud Storage for your remote cache, you can find instructions in this [GitHub issue](https://github.com/nrwl/nx/issues/14126#issuecomment-1464923017).
+But please note, we haven't personally tested this setup yet.

 ## Github Actions Workflow

 In our GitHub Actions workflow, we can now correctly set the token by invoking the aforementioned script as a step before initiating the lint and test process: